sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 If you are in NY Chase is the one to open.
 There are so many Chase branches and ATMs.
+Several people have been told that Chase is pretty conservative when it comes to giving credit cards to "new Americans".

 Bank of America is pretty good in the SF/Bay Area.
 Chase is OK there too.
 They also have many branches there - and they are